mojaloop/ml-api-adapter/README.md

 ## Auditing Dependencies

-We use `npm-audit-resolver` along with `npm audit` to check dependencies for vulnerabilities, and r
+We use `npm-audit-resolver` along with `npm audit` to check dependencies for vulnerabilities, and keep track of resolved dependencies with an `audit-resolv.json` file.

 To start a new resolution process, run:
 ```bash